 While 90% of the calories in a mango come from natural sugar, this fruit won’t necessarily spike your blood sugar.
 That’s because mangoes also contain antioxidants and fibre to slow down the rate at which your body absorbs the sugar into your bloodstream.

-The mango also has a relatively low glycemic index (GI) a tool used to rank foods according to their effects on blood sugar.
-Any food with a GI under 55 is considered low.
 So one mango can contain 31 grams of sugar but its glycemic load is only 10 because its high fibre limits the sugar from rapidly absorbing into the blood.
 Here are more fruits with a low GI to consider.

-Are mangoes safe if you have diabetes?
+Are mangoes safe if you have prediabetes or type 2 diabetes?

-Yes, as a nutrient-filled fruit that has been linked to better blood sugar control, the mango is a good addition to a diabetes diet.
-However, portion control is key.
-If you have diabetes, start with a half cup of mango at first to see how it affects your blood sugar.
+Yes, in moderation.
+As a nutrient-filled fruit that has been linked to better blood sugar control, the mango is a good addition to a prediabetes or diabetes diet.
+However, portion control and pairing mango with the appropriate foods is is key.

 It’s also a good idea to pair mango with a protein, such as a handful of nuts or a piece of cheese, which will result in a lower hit on your blood sugar than eating the fruit on its own.